alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

 Performance counters
 --------------------

-Default Linux performance counters are collected attaching a ``perf`` process to the application pid and saving the results in a ``csv`` file called ``perf.csv``.
+Default Linux performance counters are collected by attaching a ``perf`` process to the application pid and saving the results in a ``csv`` file called ``perf.csv``.
 As trace events, performance counters need to be enabled in the kernel with specific
 configuration: